-- 2. Every Member, Student, and Firm shall pay Dues to CPA Ontario as required by the By-law and this Regulation by the dates and in the amounts set out in the Schedule of Dues. - 3.
+- 2. Every Member, Student, and Firm shall pay Dues to CPA Ontario as required by the By-law and this Regulation by the dates and in the amounts set out in the Schedule of Dues. - 2.1 For purposes of Dues payable by Members, Students and Firms in 2020, the President and Chief Executive Officer may extend any one or more of the dates set out in the Schedule of Dues by up to 90 days, as may be deemed appropriate in each case. - 3.
 The Dues shall include all applicable taxes.